School-Age Program FAQs

 Registration and Fees

-How do I register my child for Before and After Care?
+How do I register my child for school-age programs?

 Are spaces at the Y limited?
 Do you have a waiting list?